Northern Safety Network Yukon

 3. A Letter of Good Standing from your construction safety association regarding the company's COR® standing in your home jurisdiction

-Once the above has been reviewed and approved, NSNY will issue a Certificate of Recognition Equivalency letter (COREL) valid up to a 6 month period or until the expiration date specified on the Letter of Good Standing from the applicant company’s home jurisdiction (if expiring earlier than 6 months).
+Once the above has been reviewed and approved, NSNY will issue a COR® Equivalency letter valid up to a 6 month period or until the expiration date specified on the Letter of Good Standing from the applicant company’s home jurisdiction (if expiring earlier than 6 months).

 Please allow 2-4 weeks for your application to be reviewed.